 Personally, I love using pumpkin in savory applications.
-Yes, of course I enjoy a slice of pumpkin bread as much as the next guy, but it actually makes a really nice flavor base for pasta sauces and risotto!
+Yes, of course I enjoy a Pumpkin Chocolate Chip Cookie or some Pumpkin Blondies as much as the next guy.
+But pumpkin actually makes a really nice flavor base for pasta sauces and risotto.

 Plus, look at that gorgeous orange color.
 Does it get better than this?